-The Engineering Division of the Public Works Department prides itself on being versatile and resourceful with respect to all engineering related projects for the City.
-On a daily basis, this Division’s staff is involved in a variety of tasks ranging from technical review of proposed land development projects, management of the city’s Roadway Infrastructure System to work on bridges, dams, roadways, storm drainage, sanitary sewer mains, water mains, traffic signals, sidewalks and management of school expansions and renovations projects.
+The Engineering Division of the Public Works Department prides itself on being versatile and resourceful with respect to all engineering-related projects for the city.
+On a daily basis, this Division’s staff is responsible for tasks ranging from technical review of proposed land development projects, management of the city’s Roadway Infrastructure System to work on bridges, dams, roadways, storm drainage, sanitary sewer mains, water mains, traffic signals, sidewalks and management of school expansions and renovations projects.

-The Engineering Division has an operating budget of approximately $1,000,000 and consists of five licensed professional engineers, two licensed surveyors, a traffic engineer, traffic technicians, a CAD draftsman and administrative staff.
-All take great satisfaction in the design and administration of worthwhile, solidly engineered, safe, and budget-conscious designs for construction, renovations, and improvements related to City projects.
+The Engineering Division consists of six highly qualified Professional Engineers, two licensed surveyors, one Traffic Engineer, two traffic technicians, a CAD draftsman, and administrative staff.
+All take great satisfaction in the design and administration of worthwhile, solidly engineered, safe, and budget-conscious designs for construction, renovations, and improvements related to city projects.

-The Engineering Division’s mission is to ensure the high accuracy and efficiency of all work that affects the City and the public and to see that proposed engineering projects are designed and inspected based on sound engineering standards and guidelines to prevent a negative impact on properties and the general public.
+Engineering’s mission is to ensure the high accuracy and efficiency of all work that affects the city and the public and to see that proposed engineering projects are designed and inspected based on sound engineering standards and guidelines to prevent a negative impact on properties and the general public.
 Our staff works closely with consultants, contractors, architects, engineers, and developers to secure project approvals in the shortest possible period of time.
-The Engineering Division also provides regular technical reports and reviews to the City Council.
+We also provide regular technical reports and reviews to the City Council.

-- Daily reviews of site plans, special exception/subdivision applications, design and subsequent construction of sanitary sewers, water mains, subdivision roads, and storm drains proposed by developers.
+- Daily reviews of site plans, special exception/subdivision applications, design and subsequent construction of sanitary sewers, water mains, subdivision roads, and storm drains proposed by developers were conducted.

-Our survey crew continually works on easements, verification of rights of way, street tree locations, monitoring reservoir levels, preparing CAD surveys for in-house design of City projects, and updates maps of the entire City storm drainage systems using GPS equipment.
+Our expert survey crew continually works on easements, verification of rights of way, street tree locations, monitoring reservoir levels, preparing CAD surveys for in-house design of city projects, and updates maps of the entire city storm drainage systems using GPS equipment.